cortexapps/solutions/tools/troubleshoot/customer-instructions.md

 The binaries are included in the Assets section for each [release](https://github.com/replicatedhq/troubleshoot/releases/tag/v0.57.1) from this project.
 From there, download the right binary for your Operating System and CPU architecture.
 For example, to run this on an M1 Mac, we would download the `support-bundle_darwin_arm64.tar.gz` file (https://github.com/replicatedhq/troubleshoot/releases/download/v0.57.1/support-bundle_darwin_arm64.tar.gz)

 It is strongly recommended that you download the binary to a path already in your $PATH.
-Otherwise, make sure to add the path where you download the binary.
+Otherwise, make sure to add the downloaded binary path to your $PATH.
 This will allow you to run the command from any directory.

 ## Download the spec